celine-huang/Simulation-Model-of-PD-N-Person-Iterated-Python/README.md

 # Simulation-Model-of-PD-N-Person-Iterated-Python
 A simulation model of Prisoner's Dilemma N person iterated written in Python.
+Please refer to the [Poster](poster.pdf) for more info!